Tools and tactics for environmental rights defenders in Sub-Saharan Africa

 These tactics guides cover digital security basics and identify tools related to each topic

-- How to assess your digital security risk
+- [Unmaintained] How to secure your online collaborations

 - Protect your information from physical threats